reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 ---

-{{< epigraph cite="Thomas Merton" >}} Many poets are not poets for the same reason that many religious men are not saints: they never succeed in being themselves.
+> Many poets are not poets for the same reason that many religious men are not saints: they never succeed in being themselves.
 They never get around to being the particular poet or the particular monk they are intended to be by God.
 They never become the man or the artist who is called for by all the circumstances of their individual lives.
 They waste their years in vain efforts to be some other poet, some other saint...
-They wear out their minds and bodies in a hopeless endeavor to have somebody else's experiences or write somebody else's poems. {{< /epigraph >}}
+They wear out their minds and bodies in a hopeless endeavor to have somebody else's experiences or write somebody else's poems.
+>
+> <cite>Thomas Merton</cite>

 And so here I am, four months after having left my job and shipping off to trot around the globe for a bit.
 Physical distance is a good thing in moments like these.
 It's that balance of the known and unknown: travel forces me to be in new postures, to do something different, but traveling solo offers me the flexibility to decide exactly how that happens adjust however feels best.